 However, if your name is Smith or Johnson, you may find your domain name is already taken.

-In that case, you can try adding the word “author” or using the extension .author.
+In that case, you can try adding the word “author” or using relevant extensions like “.works”, “.careers”, “.ink”.
 Some hosting companies register your domain name through their packages, so check that before registering, but NameCheap is a popular choice for registration.